 - Completely independent.

-- Solo living environment with intermittent case manager/care provider.
+- A solo living environment with an intermittent case manager or care provider.

 - Shared living environment — the number of people will vary depending on local zoning laws.